cognicept-admin/error_resolution_diagnoser_ros2/README.md

 | `ECS_ROBOT_MODEL` | Valid Robot Model          | Not applicable | If the `AGENT_TYPE` is set to `DB`, this variable MUST be configured to a valid robot model.
 If not specified, the agent will default back to `ROS` mode.
 For ROS 2 navigation stack, just use `ROS2_Turtlebot3`.                                                                                                                                                                                                                                                                                             |

-**NOTE: To run the agent in the `DB` mode, `ECS API Server` should be running either natively or using Docker.
+**NOTE: To run the agent in the `DB` mode, `error_classification_server` should be running either natively or using Docker.
 Take a look at the relevant documentation [here][9].
 Failure to have the API server will result in the agent not able to find a valid API endpoint and result in an error thrown.**

 Based on the type of installation, you can configure these variables by different methods as follows.